What to Bring New Parents: Meal Ideas and More

 These are easier to cook than you may think!
 Go back to the basics and you’ll be sure to create something they love.

 - One of the first things your mind goes to when thinking of meals to bring another family is lasagna.
 That’s because it’s good, it works in a foil casserole pan, it freezes well, and almost everyone likes it.
 I recently made a take on this lasagna florentine and it was so good.
 Pair it with a loaf of freshly baked bread (I’ve been known to grab one from a local bakery – no one has to know) and a no-fuss dessert (see dessert list!).

 - If you don’t want to bring traditional lasagna, try these fun PIZZA lasagna rolls.
 If the couple happens to already have a kid or two, you’ll win major brownie points with this one.

 - Meatloaf is always a winner for families like these.
 Try this classic meatloaf.

 No meat?
 No problem!

-- Broccoli Cheddar Brown Rice Casserole – I don’t know about you but this looks like total comfort food.
+- Zucchini Brown Rice Casserole – Total comfort food.
 I’m not vegetarian but I’d love if this casserole showed up at my door.

 For the Vegan Family: